-Fruitchains [13] is probably the closest work to ours, its discussion deserves its own section.
+Fruitchains [13] is probably the closest work to ours.
 Fruitchains is a protocol that gives a guarantee that miners are rewarded somewhat proportionally to their mining power.
 The objective might seem similar to ours, but there are fundamental differences.
-To achieve fairness, similarly to existing solutions, the Fruitchains protocol requires that majority of miners are honest.
+To achieve fairness, similarly to existing solutions, the Fruitchains protocol requires the majority of miners to cooperate without an incentive.
 In other words, in order to contribute to the common good of the system, players must put in altruistic work.